 The dog days of summer are here, and you find yourself wishing you could head outside for a nice, cool dip in your very own pool.
 This doesn’t have to be a dream.
 We’re here to help you understand what to expect when preparing to build a pool on your property.

 First place to start: do you have the appropriate space for a pool?
-Not only do you need to consider the size of your yard, but also the topography: do you have a steep hill, or is it mostly flat?
+Not only do you need to consider the size of your yard, but also the topography.
+Do you have a steep hill, or is it mostly flat?
 Rocky ground or your typical grass and soil?
 How accessible is your yard for construction equipment?
 All of these factors will affect if you can even build a pool, or, if you can, the cost of building it and the length of time it’ll take.

 It's also a good idea to determine what size pool you want.
-Putting in a smaller pool has different cost and construction implications than a larger one, for example.
+Putting in a smaller pool has different costs and construction implications than a larger one, for example.
 This is entirely a personal choice, based on your needs and wants and the size of your available space.
 The one major thing to consider here is zoning.
 There may be zoning requirements and/or restrictions on pool size or location on your property.
 A good construction company or pool installation company should be able to help you navigate those considerations.

 The cost of adding a pool to your backyard can range from $1,000 for a basic above-ground pool with no filtration system to $100,000+ for a large, luxurious pool that’s totally customized.